mkrishna4u/smart-testauto-framework/README.md

-# Smart Software Testing Automation Framework (smart-testauto-fwk)
+# Smart Software Testing Automation Framework (smart-testauto-framework)
+** Data driven End-to-End testing is made easy.
+Write UI testing automation code based on requirements and UI Mockups and without having system ready.**

 A software testing automation framework that can be used to smartly test any type of application softwares (i.e. Web Applications, Native Applications) that utilize the functionality of the following Java based software testing automation tools: Cucumber, Selenium, SikulliX, Appium etc. It supports **LOW CODE** strategy for easy maintenance of steps definitions and standardizing the way of configuring application data, writing the test scenarios and step definitions.